-REFERENCE for a preliminary under Article 267 TFEU from the Verwaltungsgerichtshof (Austria), made by decision of 28 March 2011, received at the Court on 14 April 2011, in the proceedings
+REFERENCES for a preliminary ruling under Article 267 TFEU, from the Tribunal Supremo (Spain), made by decisions of 28 and 29 October and 3 November 2010 respectively, received at the Court on 7 February 2011, in the proceedings

 THE COURT (Fourth Chamber),

-composed of J.-C. Bonichot, President of the Chamber, A. Prechal, L. Bay Larsen, C. Toader (Rapporteur) and E. Jarašiūnas, Judges,
+composed of J.-C. Bonichot, President of the Chamber, K. Schiemann, L. Bay Larsen, C. Toader and E. Jarašiūnas (Rapporteur), Judges,

 after considering the observations submitted on behalf of:

-– the Austrian Government, by C. Pesendorfer and J. Bauer, acting as Agents,
+– the Spanish Government, by M. Muñoz Pérez and S. Centeno Huerta, acting as Agents,

-– the Greek Government, by E.-M. Mamouna, acting as Agent,
+– the Polish Government, by M. Szpunar, acting as Agent,

-– the European Commission, by G. Braun and I. Rogalski, acting as Agents,
+– the European Commission, by G. Braun and F. Jimeno Fernández, acting as Agents,

 gives the following